nbarikipoulos/poppy-robot-core/README.md

-# Poppy (Ergo Jr) Robot Client
+# Poppy Robot Client

 The Poppy Robot Client is a pure client side tool developped in [node.js](https://nodejs.org/en/download/)/javascript which intends to "replace" the snap UI with a __simple programmatic approach__ to drive robots of the [Poppy project](https://www.poppy-project.org/en/) family, or at least the Poppy Ergo Jr.

 It allows addressing the poppy robot in 2 modes:
-- A [CLI Mode](##CLI-Mode) to query and send basic set instructions to the motor registries and then, to allow performing unary 'action' on motors such as move, speed settings, simply typing in a command line terminal,
+- A [CLI Mode](##CLI-Mode) to query and send basic set of instructions to the motor registries and then, to allow performing unary 'action' on motors such as move, speed settings, simply typing in a command line terminal,
 - A [script exectution mode](#Writing-your-own-Scripts) to simply combine these basic instructions in order to test more complex motions.
 It is done writing script using the javascript language where all technical 'difficulties' have been hidden as much as possible and then, it allows users writing their own scripts without any particular knowledges/skills on javascript.

-It has been first developped and tested with the Poppy Ergo Jr. It does not discover the installed motors on Poppy (it could) but through a "lazy" mode: they are listed in a configuration file.
+Communications with the robot are based on the REST api exposed by the http server of the pypot library.

-It uses the REST api exposed by the http server of the pypot library and could be probably used with any other configurations based on pypot.
+Note it has been __first developped and tested with the Poppy Ergo Jr__ and then, it is configured by default to fit with it but __advanced users' can easily set their own robot configurations__ through a [discovering command](##discovering-robot-configuration) which allows to use this project with any set of motors driven through the pypot library.

-Furthermore, note this first release only aims to replace the 'compliant-mode-set-to-false' behaviour (sic) of the motors _i.e._ no motion recording has been developped (yet).
+Furthermore, note these first releases only aims to replace the 'compliant-mode-set-to-false' behaviour (sic) of the motors _i.e._ no motion recording has been developped (yet).

 Enjoy, ;)